 Even though your mic isn’t in action and mute, you may have heard of it.
 We have catered this article to help you fix the echo sound in Xbox one to fix this issue.

-Reasons of Echoing Your Mic in Xbox one
+Reasons for Echoing Your Mic on Xbox One

-There can be several reasons for mic echoing in Xbox one, few of those can be the following:
+There can be several reasons for the mic echoing in Xbox One; few of those can be the following: